Brightscout/mattermost-plugin-moodle-sync/README.md

 # Mattermost Moodle Sync Plugin

+This plugin is a required companion of the [Mattermost Sync for Moodle plugin](https://github.com/Brightscout/mod_mattermost).

 ## Installation

-1. You can get the latest version on the [releases page](https://github.com/Brightscout/x-mattermost-plugin-moodle-sync/releases).
+1. You can get the latest version on the [releases page](https://github.com/Brightscout/mattermost-plugin-moodle-sync/releases).
 1. Upload this file in the Mattermost **System Console > Plugins > Management** page to install the plugin.
 To learn more about how to upload a plugin, [see the documentation](https://docs.mattermost.com/administration/plugins.html#custom-plugins).
 1. After installing the plugin, you should go to the plugin's settings in System Console and set the Webhook Secret (more about this below).

+Please note that this plugin is a companion of the Moodle Plugin

 ### System Console Settings